 Benefits include necessary medical, surgical, and hospital care and appliances until full recovery or certification of permanent disability.

-Survivor pension: 50% of the deceased's total disability pension is payable to a widow or a disabled widower.
+Survivor pension: 50% of the pension paid or payable to the deceased is paid to a widow or a dependent widower older than age 60 or disabled.